English

 *With a daily intake of 10 g LA.

-For omega 6 fatty acids, there is only advice for linoleic acid.
+Among the omega 6 fatty acids, only linoleic acid has a dietary recommendation.
 The Health Council advises that approximately 2% of your daily calorie intake should come from linoleic acid.
-For an adult woman, this means about 4 grams per day (based on 2000 calories).
+For an adult woman, this is about 4 grams per day (based on 2000 calories).
 For an adult man, this is about 6 grams per day (based on 2500 calories).
-You get enough linoleic acid by consuming healthy oils and fats used in food preparation or as spreads.
+You can obtain sufficient linoleic acid by consuming healthy oils and fats used in cooking or spreading on bread.

-The downside of linoleic acid is that an excess (which is not converted to GLA) and a deficiency of omega 3 fatty acids EPA and DHA lead to increased production of the pro-inflammatory arachidonic acid (AA).
-Therefore, it is important to maintain a healthy fatty acid balance between omega 6 and omega 3.
-An optimal balance between the two should be about 4:1.
-However, in the Netherlands, the difference between these fatty acids is often much larger, namely between 10:1 and 20:1.
-This difference is caused by too much omega 6 in our diet and too little EPA and DHA intake.
+It is important to maintain a healthy balance of fatty acids between omega 6 and omega 3.
+An optimal balance between the two should be approximately 4:1.
+However, in the Netherlands, the difference between these fatty acids is often much larger, ranging from 10:1 to 20:1.
+This difference is caused by higher intake of omega 6 and lower intake of EPA and DHA.

 Want to know more about omega 3 fatty acids EPA and DHA?
 Read all about omega 3.

-Omega 9, like omega 3 and 6, is an unsaturated fatty acid.
+Like omega 3 and 6, omega 9 is an unsaturated fatty acid.
 However, omega 9 fatty acids are monounsaturated fats.
-The main omega 9 fatty acid is oleic acid.
+The most important omega 9 fatty acid is oleic acid.
 Unlike omega 3 and 6, omega 9 is not an essential fatty acid.
-This means that the body can produce these fatty acids on its own.
-Although omega 9 fatty acids are not essential, they do contribute to good health.
-Omega 9 helps to maintain normal cholesterol levels in the blood.
-Maintaining healthy cholesterol levels is important to reduce the risk of cardiovascular diseases.
+This means the body can produce these fatty acids on its own.
+Although omega 9 fatty acids are not essential, they do play a role in health.
+Replacing saturated fats with unsaturated fats, such as omega 9, in the diet contributes to the maintenance of normal blood cholesterol levels.

 You can find omega 9 in: